Dog Separation Anxiety Signs

 Topic

-Separation-related behavior is best understood through video, timing, confinement context, and recovery.
-The key distinction is whether the dog is bored, frustrated, confined, or panicking.
+Separation-related behavior is easiest to understand with video and timing.
+The key question is whether your dog is bored, frustrated, trapped by confinement, or panicking.

 Separation problems are easy to misread because the visible behavior often happens after the owner leaves.
 Chewed doors, drool, howling, pacing, or a dog who refuses food may point to different patterns depending on timing and context.